Castleknock (barony)

 The barony of Castleknock (Caisleán Cnucha meaning "Cnucha's Castle") is one of the baronies of Ireland.
-Originally part of the Lordship of Meath, it was then constituted as part of the historic County Dublin.
-Today, it lies in the modern county of Fingal, Ireland.
+Originally part of the Lordship of Meath, it was then constituted as part of County Dublin.
+Today, it is in the modern county of Fingal, Ireland.
 The barony was originally also a feudal title, which became one of the subsidiary titles of the Viscounts Gormanston.